ionic-enterprise/tutorials/docs/mobile-security/device-check.md

 - **What are other responses that could be returned from Apple?** - See [Apples documentation]((https://developer.apple.com/documentation/devicecheck/accessing_and_modifying_per-device_data#2910408)).

 - **Does Device State survive uninstalling the App?** - Yes, so be sure to store only relevant information.
 For example, maybe your App has a purchase for a paid plan per device.
 You can use a bit flag to indicate that the user paid on this device.

+- **Is there a way to remove data Device State?** - As one 2 bit values can be stored it isn't necessary to clear this data, but you can set these values for `bit0` and `bit1` to `0`.
+For information on how, see the [Apple Documentation](https://developer.apple.com/documentation/devicecheck/accessing_and_modifying_per-device_data#2910407).

 - **If the user installs my App on another device does the Device State transfer?** - No, the device state is for the particular unique device.